OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

                                '1.0 - driving_sim.stroke * driving_sim.bore'])
     self.cons_is_linear = [1, 0]

+Here, the first constraint is linear, and the second constraint is nonlinear.
 If *cons_is_linear* is not specified, then all the constraints are assumed to be nonlinear.
-Note that the original CONMIN parameter for this is *ISC.*
+Note that the original CONMIN parameter for this is *ISC.* If your constraint includes some framework output in the equation, then it is probably not a linear function of the design variables.

 Finally, the *iprint* parameter can be used to display diagnostic messages inside of CONMIN.
 These messages are currently sent to the standard